LLazarek/blame-evaluation-gt/writing/reviews/pldi-bot.md

 > - L38: Should there have been a colon?
 Is the text "This contrast... "
 >   and challenge quote from [3]?
 Who is saying what here...

-No, the quote is not from [3].
+No, that text is not a quote from [3].
 We will rephrase to clarify that it is our statement of the research question.

 > - L104: I was confused by the word "Next".
 Maybe instead: We now ..."